 Suddenly RCC members began dusting off their stationary bikes and coffee pots.
-Interestingly enough, they also began visiting the RCC app more often, not less — likely looking for a sense of connection in an uncertain time.
+Interestingly enough, they also began visiting the RCC app more often, not less — likely looking for connection amid isolation.

 Rapha saw an opportunity to introduce product listings and editorial content on the app.
-Until then, Rapha mainly stuck to showcasing new gear, product guides, athlete bios and editorial pieces onits website and via social media.
-As Rapha designers began building out prototypes to support this motion, they noticed they were missing a tool that would be key to success — a content solution.
+Until then, Rapha mainly stuck to showcasing new gear, product guides, athlete bios, and editorial pieces on its website and via social media.
+As Rapha designers began building prototypes to support this motion, they noticed they were missing a tool that would be key to success — a content solution.

 Riding away with new mobile features

-Not just any content solution would do, however.
-The company had a clear vision for the capabilities they needed now and those they’d like to have available in the future.
-“We were looking for ease of use by content and development teams, global reach to serve our members with minimal latency, an app ecosystem to streamline integrations and the ability to build our own integrations,” shared Rapha Head of Mobile Tom Hutchison.
-Once the company saw that Contentful could deliver on these “musts,” it was time for the rubber to meet the road.
+Not just any platform would do, however.
+The company had a clear vision for the capabilities they needed now and those they’d like to be available in the future.
+“We were looking for ease of use for our Content and Development teams, global reach to serve our members with minimal latency, an app ecosystem to streamline integrations, and an ability to build our own integrations,” shared Rapha Head of Mobile Tom Hutchison.
+Once the company saw that Contentful Composable Content Platform could deliver on these “musts,” it was time for the rubber to meet the road.

 Rapha challenged two developers to build out the content models and integrate them with the existing RCC app tech stack.
 Once those two steps were complete, localization followed.
-In 10 weeks, the project, officially labeled “Highlights,” launched and was met with overwhelming, quantifiable success.
+In ten weeks, the project, labeled “Highlights,” launched.
+It was met with overwhelming, quantifiable success.
 Rapha saw growth in nearly every area of user engagement.
-There were more new users, returning users accessed the app more frequently and browsing sessions among both parties were longer.
+There were more new users, returning users accessed the app with greater frequency, and browsing sessions were longer across both parties.

 Switching lanes to a more flexible architecture

-Due to the platform’s early success, ease of use, deep extensibility and integration capabilities, Rapha is in the process of introducing Contentful to its ecommerce website — which everyone on the team is quite excited about.
-The new platform will replace the brand’s old ecommerce platform, which was inflexible, costly, high-maintenance and outdated.
+The platform’s early success, ease of use, deep extensibility, and integration capabilities, convinced Rapha to adopt it more widely.
+It's currently in the process of integrating Contentful with its ecommerce website — which everyone on the team is excited about.
+The new platform will replace the brand’s old ecommerce platform, which was inflexible, costly, high-maintenance, and outdated.

-The transition to Contentful will usher in an era of flexibility, with the platform’s modular, headless architecture being the star.
-“We’d like to build out a modular system for our pages which allow teams to mix and match components based on a number of factors.
-Editors can craft pages on their own to a certain extent, while developers will get a consistent, testable and structured UI system that doesn’t balloon when we want to configure a new layout,” shared Ben Bodien, Rapha’s Technology Director.
+This larger transition to Contentful will usher in a new era of flexibility, with the platform’s composable, headless architecture being the star.
+“We’d like to build out a modular system for our pages which allows teams to mix and match components based on a number of factors.
+Editors can craft pages on their own to a certain extent, while developers will get a consistent, testable, and structured UI system that doesn’t balloon when we want to configure a new layout,” shared Rapha Technology Director Ben Bodien.